TyDi: 2009–2011: Look Closer and Shooting Stars

-In 2009, TyDi released his debut album Look Closer, which reached No. 2 in the Australian Dance Charts.
-It featured 15 predominantly trance tracks.
-A review from Junkee's In The Mix stated, "Look Closer is an absolute belter of a debut, and displays a musical maturity way beyond Tydi's years."
+In 2009, tyDi released his debut album Look Closer, which reached number 2 in the Australian Dance Charts.
+The album featured 15 predominantly trance tracks.
+A review from Junkee's In The Mix stated, "Look Closer is an absolute belter of a debut, and displays a musical maturity way beyond tyDi's years."
 Electronic music website Trance.nu wrote that Look Closer was "of world class quality the likes of some of the best trance and progressive artist albums out there."
-A few months later he mixed a disc for the annual Ministry of Sound Trance Nation release and continued at No. 1 for the 2009 Junkee DJ chart.
+A few months later, tyDi mixed a disc for the annual Ministry of Sound Trance Nation release and continued at number 1 for the 2009 Junkee DJ chart.

-During 2009 and 2010, Tydi released singles such as "You Walk Away" (featuring Audrey Gallagher), "Good Dream", "Vanilla" (featuring Tanya Zygar), (again featuring Audrey Gallagher) and the anthem "Half Light" (featuring Tanya Zygar).
+During 2009 and 2010, tyDi released singles, such as "You Walk Away" (featuring Audrey Gallagher), "Good Dream", "Vanilla" (featuring Tania Zygar and Audrey Gallagher) and the anthem "Half Light" (featuring Tania Zygar).
 In February 2010, he won "Best Break-Through DJ" at the International Dance Music Awards (IDMA), against Boys Noize, Chuckie, Joris Voorn and Super8 & Tab.
-On 16 April 2011, TyDi made first appearance at the annual A State of Trance (ASOT) at Sydney's Acer Arena.
-He also appeared during ASOT 550 in Kiev, Ukraine in 2012.
+On 16 April 2011, tyDi made his first appearance at the annual A State of Trance (ASOT) at Sydney's Acer Arena.
+He also appeared during ASOT 550 in Kyiv, Ukraine in 2012.